etherscan-io/bitshares.foundation/worker.md

 may experience a reduced risk during an escrowed worker proposal, especially in longer agreements.

-* An Escrow company will usually have an account on the BitShares Blockchain Foundation.
+* An Escrow company will usually have an account on the BitShares Blockchain.
 * The worker proposal will automatically redeem it’s funds on a regular basis and the escrow party will exchange these for smartcoins from the market (with reasonable premiums).
 * For this reason and due to volatility of BTS, the actual reward of the worker is higher than the USD value.
 * The worker proposal that is voted in, will only reward the agreed amount of rewards and will reward in one of the agreed upon assets to the escrow account.